Departmental Funding & Student Award Payments

 Prizes/Contest/Recognition Award FAQs

 Yes.
 Any cash amounts or the values of items given to students solely because of their enrollment at the University must be treated as financial aid.
-Use the Cost of Attendance & Aid Calculator to determine remaining aid eligibility when receiving awards such as gift cards.
+This includes prizes for competitions open only to students.

-Yes.
-Recognition awards do count as financial aid because they are based on student enrollment which is a criterion of financial aid as defined by federal guidelines.
 Use the Cost of Attendance & Aid Calculator to determine remaining aid eligibility when receiving recognition awards.